-Your trumpet is certainly no exception to this rule!
+Your trumpet is certainly no exception to this rule.

-Rust, which can be the result of sitting out in humid or rainy weather (indoors or out), is especially important to avoid both for your own safety while playing and in order to maintain fluidity in all your trumpet’s moving parts.
 A quality trumpet case insulates your instrument from these hazardous fates; while they can get expensive, the investment pales in comparison to the costs of fixing serious damages.

-Searching for a Quality Trumpet Gig Bag
+Searching for a Quality Trumpet Case or Gig Bag

-With a little guidance, you will be well on your way to finding the perfect trumpet case for you.
-Here are a few important things to consider over the duration of your search:
+With a little guidance, you will be well on your way to finding the perfect trumpet case for

-Where to Search for Your Instrument’s Case
+Where to Search for Your Trumpet’s Case

 If you get stuck, seek advice from fellow musicians, friends on social media, trumpet-specific forums.
 Especially if you are new to instruments and their maintenance, you’ll benefit from the knowledge of more experienced people.

 What Type of Case Will Suit You?
-From Backpacks to Gig Bags or Single-Handed

 After an initial skimming of what’s on the market, you should have a fairly clear understanding of what you need to fit your budget, style choices, and feature preferences.
 This will help to narrow your scope before choosing which type of case will be best for you.